DirtyHarryLYL/HAKE/README.md

 **Besides, we also plan to release a new human activity understanding system: "HAKE-Action", which includes the reproduced SOTA image/video activity recognition/detection models and the corresponding HAKE-enhanced models.
 The main action benchmarks includes: HICO, HICO-DET, V-COCO, Ambiguous-HOI(our new CVPR2020 benchmark), AVA, etc.**

-Human Activity Knowledge Engine (HAKE) aims at promoting the human activity/action understanding.
-As a large-scale knowledge base, HAKE is built upon existing activity datasets, and supplies human instance action labels and corresponding body part level atomic action labels (Part States).
-We enhance the visual feature by combining it with the linguistic feature from BERT-Base pretrained model, which carries enormous contextual information from large-scale word corpus.
-With the power of HAKE, our baseline methods have outperformed state-of-the-art approaches on several wide-used activity and Human-Object Interaction benchmarks.
 More details can be found in the HAKE website http://hake-mvig.cn.

 **The image-level part-state annotations on HICO dataset are avaiable!
 Code and models on HICO will be shared soon.
 Subsequently, instance-level part-state annotations on still images/videos and the corresponding code and models will be made public soon too.**